Fall Leaf Raking Party -a fun family fall party, filled with leaf themed treats, like leaf jello, rake cookies, and fall themed decor.

 After they’re baked, just dip the end in melted chocolate as glue, and then into the sprinkles.

 I also made some chocolate brownie pops.
 I used a mix, again really easy treats for a party.
 Then, I stamped a popsicle stick with an eraser end of a pencil to make the polka dots.
 Insert the stick in one end, and dip in melted chocolate.

 I decorated with a little orange chocolate swirl.
 Everyone LOVED these.
 If I was making them again though, I might make the brownie a little smaller, just to make it easier to dip without it getting too heavy and wanting to fall of the stick.

 I thought it would be fun to make some jello giggler leaves.
-We whipped up some jello in red, yellow, and orange, using the giggler recipe, and let them set over night in big, flat containers so they were fairly thin.
-Then, I used a cookie cutter to cut out the leaf shapes.
+We whipped up some jello in red, yellow, and orange, using the giggler recipe, and let them set over night in big, flat trays so they were fairly thin.
+Then, I used cookie cutters to cut out the leaf shapes.
 Pretty simple, and so cute.
 They fit the leaf theme so well.

 I also did some simple cones of caramel corn.
 To up the fall factor, I added some brown, orange, red, and yellow M & M’s.
 They were like little hidden treasures to the kids.

 I also made some yummy fruit dip.
 My sister-in-law Heather hooked me up with her easy and oh so yummy recipe.